DEFRA/gwa-utils/README.md

 ### [Create organisation list](./create-organisation-list.js)

 [csv-parse](https://csv.js.org/parse/) is used to convert a CSV file containing the organisations.
-Specifically `name`, `code` and whether they are `active`.
-The `active` flag is for the purposes of whether the organisation has been enrolled in the system and whether it should be displayed when sending messages.
+Specifically `name` and `code` and whether they are `active` and a `core` organisation (to GWA).
+The `active` flag is used for the purpose of whether the organisation has been enrolled in the system and whether it should be displayed when sending messages.
+The `core` flag is used for the purpose of whether the organisation is core to the GWA service and is used within the web app and ETL.

 A file generated to be uploaded to the `reference-data` container (in Cosmos DB) to be used by the GWA web app.
 The document contains a list of objects